-MICRON COATINGS GROUP traces its beginnings to the experience that started in 1973 with the incorporation of Durox Srl, one of the first Italian companies to supply aluminium hard anodizing treatment.
-This initial experience led to the 1985 incorporation of electroless nickel plating specialist Micron Srl.
+MICRON COATINGS GROUP was born from the experience started in 1973 with the establishment of Durox srl, one of the first Italian companies to provide hard anodizing treatment of aluminium.
+Subsequently Micron srl was founded in 1985, specialising in electroless nickel plating treatments.

-Our solutions are used primarily in the automotive, pneumatics, medical, packaging, textiles, motor sports, cycles and motorcycles, maritime, and aerospace sectors.
+Our treatments are used primarily in the automotive, pneumatics, medical, packaging, textiles, motor sports, cycles and motorcycles, maritime, and aerospace sectors.

-For more than 40 years our consistent aim has been total customer satisfaction achieved thanks to our detailed technical know-how and constantly updated skills, plant, and production processes.
+For more than 40 years our goal has been total customer satisfaction, achieved thanks to our technical know-how and constantly updated skills, plant, and production processes.